Developer Guide

 WHERE LID = 10 OR LID > 0

-With this change, the hacker receives all database entries in the user database.
-If the request values are additionally checked using validators, for example, character strings via request values that are to provide integer values do not get so far that they are inserted into the statement.
-Another very critical construction is shown below.
-The SQL statement is formed by merging a character string and a variable.
-In this case as well, the variable, which is additionally transferred via a request value, can be abused to expand the ""WHERE"" clause.
+With this change, the hacker gains access to all entries in the user database.
+If the request values are also checked using validators, strings in request values that are supposed to return integer values, for example, won't even make it far enough to be inserted into the statement.
+Another very complex design is shown below.
+The SQL statement is formed by concatenating a string and a variable.
+Here, too, the variable—which is also passed via a request parameter—can be exploited to extend the WHERE clause.

 def l_request = g_request.get("rq_myparameter")